-We have partners across the world who are using Butterfly iQ in low resource settings to create sustainable healthcare.
-Since access to internet and other luxuries may be limited in such environments, we want to ensure you are able to use the Butterfly iQ successfully.
+We have partners across the world who are using Butterfly in low-resource settings to create sustainable healthcare.
+Since access to internet and other luxuries may be limited in such environments, we want to ensure you are able to use your Butterfly successfully.

-To start using the Butterfly iQ, you will need to download the iOS app to your iPhone or tablet, create an account, sign in, and register your iQ for the first time.
-All that requires a connection to the internet.
-For instructions on using your iQ for the first time, click here.
+To use Butterfly, you need to download the Butterfly iQ App to your mobile device, create an account, sign in, and register your iQ while connected to the internet.
+For instructions on using your Butterfly for the first time, click here.

-The Butterfly iQ is built to last a traditional shift of 10-12 hours with intermittent scanning, or for two hours of continuous scanning; this estimate excludes cardiac scanning, which requires more power.
+The Butterfly probe is built to last a traditional shift of 10-12 hours with intermittent scanning, or for two hours of continuous scanning;.

 Scanning Without Internet

-If you require the ability use the Butterfly iQ for more than 30 days without internet access, please click here to contact Butterfly Support.
+If you require the ability use your Butterfly for more than 30 days without internet access, please click here to contact Butterfly Support.

 In some scenarios, it's possible that multiple users might be using the same probe or group of probes.
 Each of these users' mobile devices will need to connect to the internet every 30 days or less to continue using the probe.

-If two devices have different versions of the app, the probe will need to install firmware every time it switches between the two devices.
+When the Butterfly iQ App is updated, it may include firmware that will be installed on the probe when it is first plugged in following the update.
+This firmware update does not require internet access and can take between 15-90 seconds.
+If two mobile devices have different versions of the app, the probe will need to update firmware every time it switches between the two devices.

-In the case of remote use, it might be worth considering having one dedicated device associated with the Butterfly iQ.
+In the case of remote use, having one dedicated device associated with the Butterfly might be preferred.
 In that scenario, you can control the probe and mobile device's app versions, and connect them to the internet on a regular schedule.